innoave/rincon/rincon_client/README.md

 ### Crate Features

 The [rincon_client] [crate] can be compiled with optional features to adapt to the configuration of the [ArangoDB] server to be used.
+These optional features support attributes on the method calls and their results that are specific to the related [ArangoDB] configuration.

 The provided crate features are:

-* `mmfiles` : support for MMFiles storage engine specific features (default)
+* `mmfiles` : support for MMFiles storage engine specific features (optional)
 * `rocksdb` : support for RocksDB storage engine specific features (optional)
 * `cluster` : support for cluster specific features (optional)
 * `enterprise` : support for [ArangoDB] enterprise specific features (optional)

 Note1: A deployed [ArangoDB] server uses either MMFiles or RocksDB storage
        engine.
-Therefore this crate must be compiled either with the `mmfiles` feature enabled or the `rocksdb` feature, but not both.
+Therefore only one of the features `mmfiles` and `rocksdb` features may be activated, but not both.

 Note2: If [rincon_client] is compiled with the `cluster` feature some API
        methods which return cluster specific fields do not work with an